wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 # Downgrade

 Go to [Releases](https://github.com/wavefrontHQ/wavefront-operator-for-kubernetes/releases), and find the previous release version number, for example v2.0.3.
-Replace the **PREVIOUS_VERSION** in the following command:
+Use this value to replace **PREVIOUS_VERSION** in the following command:

 ```